I'm Erin!

 While breastfeeding may cause some mild discomfort initially, it should not be excessively painful.
 Persistent pain may indicate an improper latch, or a number of other issues.

 Breast surgery, such as augmentation or reduction, may affect milk supply and the ability to breastfeed.
 It depends on the type of surgery and individual circumstances.
-Consulting with a lactation specialist can provide personalized guidance.
+Consulting with lactation specialist can provide personalized guidance.

 Up to a year.
 One thing to keep in mind is that freezing breast milk breaks down the milk's immunological properties.
 This can give the milk a soapy smell, but it's still safe for baby.